 What is Cinetopia?

 The Cinetopia Film Festival is an annual, curated festival in Ann Arbor and metro and downtown Detroit, featuring more than 50 of the best feature-length dramas, comedies, and documentaries from the world’s best film festivals (Sundance, Cannes, Venice, Toronto, Berlin, SXSW, Tribeca, and more).
-It takes place over the span of 10 days every spring at venues throughout the region.
+It takes place over the span of 10 days every May at venues throughout the region.

 Each year, Cinetopia is made possible by a number of wonderful cultural sites in Southeastern Michigan.
 From Ann Arbor to Detroit, from the Michigan Theater to the Maple Theater, these venues are the heart of the festival.